Open Menu Close Menu Open Search Close Search

 Don’t have a Massachusetts EMT-B license?

-If you have an EMT-B license from another state, click here for more information on transferring your credentials to Massachusetts.
+If you have an EMT-B license from another state, learn more about transferring your credentials to Massachusetts.

 If you do not currently possess an EMT-B license, consider taking UC-CPE-131 at Tufts, or another accredited EMT-B class.
-If you are not an EMT, click here to learn more about the course offered by Tufts.
+If you are not an EMT, learn more about the course offered by Tufts.

 *Please note that TEMS members are required to drive our Class 5 ambulance, and therefore must have a US driver’s license and demonstrate driving proficiency.